 Proving an Occupational Exposure Claim in a Pandemic World: “It’s Airborne”

-Recently advanced research is refocusing on how the workplace dynamic needs to shift to prevent occupational exposures in a pandemic world.
+Recently advanced research has been refocusing on how the workplace dynamic needs to shift to prevent occupational exposure in a pandemic world.
 A new study suggests that the airborne transmission of respiratory viruses plays a significant role in spreading COVID-19.
 Understanding the mechanisms of airborne transmission provides insight into occupational exposure and its causal relationship to disease in the workplace.

 The study was published in Science: